chingkamhing/docker-services/docker-swarm/readme.md

 * "meta" module must be run unconditionally
     + "meta" module cannot be used with "when" nore in "handlers"
     + i.e. must run "meta" module unconditionally
+* occasionally stuck in upgrade all packages
+    + upon invoking "make provision", VM occasionally stuck in upgrade all packages
+    + waited for > 1 hour and failed

 ## Reference
 * vagrant
     + [Create multiple virtual machine with one Vagrantfile](https://sharadchhetri.com/create-multiple-virtual-machine-with-one-vagrantfile/)
     + [Ansible Vagrant Example – Introduction to Ansible Vagrant](https://www.middlewareinventory.com/blog/vagrant-ansible-example/)